 Hone your tone.
 If voice is your brand’s personality, tone is your attitude.
 Your attitude will come across in how you piece together what you want to say.
 This includes:

 - Language.
 Use the language of the people who buy from your brand.
 Word choice has an enormous impact on the reader’s perception of the message, so it’s vital to pick the right words and string them together in a clear, concise manner.
+As a team full of quirky, friendly and lovely people, we opted to keep our about us page language casual, relaxed and humorous.
+One example being the use of 'Not the usual blah blah' instead of, well, something more conservative.

 Be likeable.
 Obvious, right?
 However, for a brand, likeability is intentional.
 Things that aren’t likeable online include: